 5.1 Images for routine visualization

 The idea is that thumbnails could be ‘clickable’ to show a larger image.
-All the images shown below have been remapped to the GOES-R ABI Fixed Grid Format (FGF).
+All the images shown in Figures 7-9 have been remapped to the GOES-R ABI Fixed Grid Format (FGF).
 The FGF comprises a set of fixed view angles at regular intervals, and their respective intersections with the GRS80 Earth geoid, from an ideal or nominal point in space in the equatorial plane.
 The transform algorithms are being tested in the McIDAS-V geolocation framework, and necessary CF-compliant metadata have been added to NetCDF files .
 Using the FGF will reduce the file size (by not needing to carry a latitude/longitude value for each pixel) and should also improve the performance of any remapping functions.
 Simulated ABI scaled integer data for these dataset were computed using output from a high-resolution Weather Research and Forecasting model with Chemistry (WRF-CHEM, version 3.0.1) simulation coupled with the NOAA/NESDIS CRTM forward radiative transfer model.